maros/Zway-AdvancedThermostatDevice/README.md

 # Virtual Devices

-No virtual device is created
+Up to two virtual devices are created.

 # Installation